-Environmental impact
+Environmental degradation

 CLPs can play a role in addressing environmental challenges and promoting sustainable practices.
 However, CLPs must consider the potential environmental impacts of their activities and avoid causing further harm to the natural resources.
-Additionally, the design stage of CLPs should take into account their sustainability and how they might be affected by environmental hazards.

 Some possible ways to avoid environmental degradation as a result of community-led projects in Yemen are: